foxpoint-se/alenv/docs/aws-session-manager.md

     ForwardAgent yes
 ```

-And then connect with `ssh ubuntu@mi-XXXYYYZZZ` where `XXXYYYZZZ` is found in AWS Console.
+And then connect with `ssh ubuntu@mi-XXXYYYZZZ` where `XXXYYYZZZ` is found in AWS Console, or by using `./scripts/ssm/list-managed.nodes.sh`.